dataserve/async-lock/README.md

 ## Why read/write locking?

 Read locks run concurrently, while write locks run exclusively.
 This is useful when working with multiple async IO calls to modify a resource.
-Below is an example of how read write locks work.
-This is of course not a real use case, it is only used as an example of what can happen when using asynchronous IO in NodeJS.
+Consider the below example of how read write locks can help organize your async multi threaded nodejs app.
+This is of course could be fixed using better coding rather than locks, it is only used as an example of what can happen when using asynchronous IO in NodeJS.

 ```js
 function concatHtml() {